-Readers of this blog know that any ability I have, to do the crazy endurance events I so love, is made possible by partner in life, Christi.
+Readers of this blog know that I'm only able to do the crazy endurance events I so love, thanks to my partner in life, Christi.

 Back in the summer of 2002, when we met and fell in love at the Hollywood Bowl, I never dreamed that we would ever be able to marry.
 Civil unions had become legal in Vermont in 2000, and same-sex couples in the Netherlands had been given marriage rights in 2001, but when Christi and I got together, the tide did not seem to be with equality.

-Quite the opposite: in 2006, just a few years after Christi and I became a couple, my home state of Colorado joined 25 other states in constitutionally banning the recognition of marriages between two women or two men.
+Quite the opposite, in fact: in 2006, just a few years after Christi and I became a couple, my home state of Colorado joined 25 other states in constitutionally banning the recognition of marriages between two women or two men.

 We knew the commitment in our hearts to each other, and it seemed that for us, that would need to be enough.